MattKevan/Sketch-to-git-workflow/README.md

 ## Usage

-### Committing and pushing

 * cd into your project folder
 * Run `npm start`
 * Design, commit and push some new stuff.

+### Pulling

+Close your Sketch file before pulling any changes.
+It may confuse things if the file is still open.

-### Cloning
+### Cloning an existing project

-If you run `npm start` in a freshly cloned project folder the script will fail as the Sketch file hasn't been reconstitued yet.
-You'll need to pull another change from the repo to force the post-checkout hook to run, or run the command manually with `npm run updateSketchFile`.
+If you run `npm start` in a freshly cloned project folder the script will fail as the Sketch file hasn't yet been reconstitued.
+You'll need to pull another commit from the repo to force the post-checkout hook to fire, or run the command manually with `npm run updateSketchFile`.

 ### Warning

 Conflicts are a nightmare to sort out manually, so I'd recommend using the [Kactus](https://kactus.io) client for this as it has a nice visual inspector.
-There's no reason why, if you're using this script, you can't also use the Kactus client.
+There's no reason why, if you're using this script, you can't use the Kactus client as well as they both use the same tools under the hood.

-## About this project

-This project is a modified version of Thinkshout's Kactus Git Workflow, improving the documentation.

 ## Acknowledgements